-Jobs (Basic): Create & Apply Templates
+Jobs (Basic): Create & apply templates

 Creating templates will ultimately save you loads of time and is a must for working efficiently.
 You’ll need them for all your frequently used procedures as well as for adding jobs to pipelines.